 The U.K. is no stranger to tourists.
 Whether you’re an avid traveler or not, you’ve surely heard of London and Edinburgh.
 But the U.K. is home to so many other magnificent cities that often fall below travelers’ radars.

 Dispersed throughout the picture-perfect countryside scenery and the U.K.’s most famous metropolises, lies rich culture, exciting sports, thriving small businesses and locally-made art.
-These are the things you discover when you venture off the beaten path.
+These are the things you should discover when you venture off the beaten path.

 From castles and football games to underground caves and video game arcades, the best cities in the U.K. are equipped with everything travelers are seeking and more.
 And, the cities that offer these hidden gems are often ones you’ve never considered adding to your bucket list..